 Nikolai Paloni, Co-Founder of Ombraz Sunglasses

-With ShipBob, you can ship internationally using discounted shipping rates from our carrier partners, as well as have the option to ship inventory to other countries, so you can fulfill orders domestically for more customers.
+With ShipBob, you can ship internationally using discounted shipping rates from our carrier partners, as well as have the option to ship inventory to other countries, so you can pick, pack, and kit orders domestically for more customers.

 No matter if you’re looking to grow domestically or internationally, shipping from multiple locations near your customers can drive down shipping costs and speed up transit times.
 This helps you leverage ground shipping more often, which is significantly cheaper than expedited shipping.

 ShipBob is a leading 3PL that offers accurate fulfillment services, an expansive international network, and inventory allocation tools for growing direct-to-consumer (DTC) brands.

 “Off the bat, I liked that I would be able to control multiple warehouses through one page with ShipBob.
 With my old 3PL, I could never just open a page and get the info I wanted.
 I had to click several times, then export it, and try to make sense of it.
 ShipBob lets you manage your inventory while providing important data in a very digestible way.”